 Loss Control Insights for Public Sector

 While handling the chemical, protect yourself as directed by the product label.
-Wear goggles or glasses with side shields and chemical-resistant gloves.
-Make sure you’re in a well-ventilated area whenever you handle the chemicals, and avoid breathing in any dust or fumes.
+Wear goggles or glasses with side shields and chemical-resistant gloves, and if working with liquid chemicals, wear a face shield in addition to eye protection.
+Make sure you’re in a well-ventilated area whenever you handle the chemicals and avoid breathing in any dust or fumes.

-Instead of using the same scoop for all chemicals, make sure each chemical has a dedicated measuring cup or scoop.
-This helps prevent cross-contamination that could lead to a reaction.
-Don’t forget to make sure that your scoop is completely dry before returning it to a chemical container.
+Additionally, you should never use the same scoop for all chemicals.
+Each chemical must have its own dedicated measuring cup or scoop to prevent cross-contamination that can lead to a reaction.
+And don’t forget to make sure the scoop is completely dry before returning it to a chemical container.

 make sure you keep plenty of distance between these chemical pairs.

 |Inorganic Chlorinating Agents|